Accounting periods overview

 Standard reporting periods

-Built-in reporting periods, such as Current Month, Current Quarter, Current Year, and so on are normally calculated based on a specified date, where the current date is the default.
-However, with non-standard accounting periods, reporting periods are calculated based on accounting period rather than calendar months.
 In certain cases, results can occur that are difficult to predict.
-For example, there is no guarantee that for One Year ago Quarter and One Year Ago Month the same date falls within the same month each year.
-Prior Year is also tricky in cases where the extra week that gets accumulated over three to four years is allocated to one of the months.
+For example, there's no guarantee that for One Year ago Quarter and One Year Ago Month the same date falls within the same month each year.
+Prior Year is also tricky in cases where the extra week that gets accumulated over 3 to four 4 is allocated to one of the months.

 If you use custom accounting periods where leap years may not affect you as calendar year periods, it’s recommended to use Current year to date and a -1 offset when comparing the financial statement of the previous year (full period) with the statement for the current year.